Politics of outer space

-The politics of outer space includes space treaties, law in space, international cooperation and conflict in space exploration, international economics and the hypothetical political impact of any contact with extraterrestrial intelligence.
+The politics of outer space includes space treaties, law in space, international cooperation and conflict in space exploration, international economics, and the hypothetical political impact of any contact with extraterrestrial intelligence.

-Astropolitics, also known as astropolitic, has its foundations in geopolitics and is a theory that is used for space in its broadest sense.
+Astropolitics has its foundations in geopolitics and is a theory that is used for space in its broadest sense.

-An important aspect of the geopolitics of space is the prevention of a military threat to Earth from outer space.

 International cooperation on space projects has resulted in the creation of new national space agencies.
-By 2005 there were 35 national civilian space agencies.
+By 2005, there were 35 national civilian space agencies.